-The Distance to Empty (DTE) mode provides you with an estimation of the distance that can be driven before refueling.
+The Distance To Empty (DTE) mode provides you with an estimation of the distance that can be driven before refueling.
 The DTE is constantly calculated based on the amount of fuel in the fuel tank and the actual fuel consumption.
 The display is updated every 30 seconds.
 When the fuel level is low, the DTE display will change to ().

-- If the amount of fuel added while the ignition switch is OFF is small, the display just before the ignition switch is placed in the OFF position may continue to be displayed. - When driving uphill or rounding curves, the fuel in the tank shifts, which may momentarily change the display.
+- If the amount of fuel added while the ignition switch is OFF is small, the display just before the ignition switch is turned OFF may continue to be displayed. - When driving uphill or rounding curves. the fuel in the tank shifts, which may momentarily change the display.